Hans Brask: Biography

-Brask supported the Danish king Christian II, but was not part of the events that led to the infamous massacre in Stockholm 1520.
+In fact Brask supported the Danish king Christian II, but was not part of the events that led to the infamous massacre in Stockholm 1520.
 After Gustav Vasa's rebellion, he was forced to join the new king's side, but he would become an opponent of the king's politics.
 The events of 1527 diet in Västerås led to Brask fleeing the country to Poland.

 Brask was an active man with many ideas.
 He was the first man to plan a canal between the two large Swedish lakes, Vänern and Vättern.
 He was running a printing house in Söderköping.
 The correspondence between Brask and others is an important source of history in a country where not much was written down.

 Bishop Brask is believed to have died in Ląd (Swedish Landa) monastery (the Cistercian Trail, Poland) in 1538, where his tombstone is seen to this day.